Drougnov/dashobard-copy/instructions.md

 </div>
 ```

-Then we'll have to call the function in the script with those specific ids.
-We can initially toggle the visibility of the dropdown menu by changing the 3rd argument.
-True = show dropdown initially, false = hide dropdown initially:
+4. Call the function in the script with the specific ids.
+You can toggle the visibility of the dropdown menu by modifying the 3rd argument.
+Use true to show the dropdown initially, and false to hide it initially.
+For example:

 `singleMenu("target_id1", "menu_id1", false);`

-Make sure to link the 'single-menu-dropdown.js' script file.
+Remember to include the 'single-menu-dropdown.js' script file in your HTML document.